IP Paris

 Program:

 Go to course webpage.
-This course is taught by Antoine Manzanera (ENSTA), Gianni Franchi (ENSTA), Flora Weissgerber (Onera), Henri Maître (TP).
+This course is taught by Antoine Manzanera (ENSTA), Gianni Franchi (ENSTA), Flora Weissgerber (Onera), TBC.

-This course deals with visual data (images and videos), and talks about image representation, processing and indexing, for content-based retrieval purposes. - It starts from image data and their different models, from mathematical and algorithms viewpoints, by exploring the different models: frequency-, discrete-, or set-based, differential, or statistical... - It presents segmentation and feature extraction techniques, i.e. how to reduce the representation support, and what local and global representations can be used to describe the image content. - Practical Work #1 deals with salient point detection, description and matching - Approximately on third of the course is dedicated to classification, detection and image recognition techniques based on machine learning, using CNN (one session) and other unsupervised and supervised techniques (one session). - Practical Work #2 deals with image classification using CNN. - One session is dedicated to a significant use case: satellite image mining. - One session is on video analysis and the importance of motion in video mining, with an emphasis on object tracking methods. - Practical Work #3 is on object tracking in videos.
+This course deals with visual data (images and videos), and talks about image representation, processing and indexing, for content-based retrieval purposes. - It starts from image data and their different models, from mathematical and algorithms viewpoints, by exploring the different models: frequency-, discrete-, or set-based, differential, or statistical... - It presents segmentation and feature extraction techniques, i.e. how to reduce the representation support, and what local and global representations can be used to describe the image content. - Practical Work #1 deals with salient point detection, description and matching - Approximately on third of the course is dedicated to classification, detection and image recognition techniques based on machine learning, using CNN (one session) and other unsupervised and supervised techniques (one session). - One session is dedicated to a significant use case: satellite image mining. - One session is on video analysis and the importance of motion in video mining, with an emphasis on object tracking methods. - Practical Work #2 is on object tracking in videos.
 The practical works use Python, OpenCV and Pytorch.
-The evaluation is based on the 3 reports on the practical works (Weight 0.6), and a theoretical exam (Weight 0.4) This course is scheduled on Wednesday of P2 (November-December)
+The evaluation is based on the 2 reports on the practical works (Weight 0.5), and a theoretical exam (Weight 0.5) This course is scheduled on Wednesday of P2 (November-December)

 Prerequisites: Linear Algebra, Differential Calculus, Probability and Statistics, Signal Processing